Learning Representations from Product Titles for Modeling Shopping Transactions: Experiments

 \subsection{Comparison over Baselines}

 Table \ref{tab:next_product_warm_start} and Table \ref{tab:next_product_cold_start} show the performances of the next product prediction task.
 We can see that all variants of BASTEXT significantly outperform the other methods.
-We can make the following observations.
+Besides, we have the following observations.

 As expected, POP does not achieve good performance because it cannot capture the context of the shopping trips.
 Therefore, it is easily beaten by ItemKNN and prod2vec.
-We also see that ItemKNN and prod2vec outperform doc2vec, which uses content only, indicating that the basket data is more valuable than the contents in capturing the shopping behaviors.
-In the warm-start setting, BASTEXT-Avg significantly outperforms prod2vec ($8.4\%$ and $19\%$ for OnlineRetail and Instacart, respectively), indicating that introducing textual contents significantly improves the performances.
+We also can see that ItemKNN and prod2vec outperform doc2vec, which uses content only, indicating that the basket data is more valuable than the contents in capturing the shopping behaviors.

+In the warm-start setting, BASTEXT-Avg significantly outperforms prod2vec ($8.4\%$ and $19\%$ for OnlineRetail and Instacart, respectively).
+It indicates that introducing textual contents will significantly improve the performances.

-In the cold-start setting, only doc2vec and the variants of BASTEXT achieve good performance.
-The performances of doc2vec are almost the same as the warm-start setting because doc2vec uses content only.
-BASTEXT-Avg performs slightly better than doc2vec, indicating that jointly training the texts with purchase data improves the performance.
+In the cold-start setting, only doc2vec and the variants of BASTEXT work.
+The performances of doc2vec are almost the same as the warm-start setting because it uses content only.
+We can see that BASTEXT-Avg performs slightly better than doc2vec.
+This indicates that jointly training the texts with purchase data will improve the performance.

-\textbf{Impact of the text encoder model.} Table \ref{tab:next_product_warm_start} and \ref{tab:next_product_cold_start} show that BASTEXT-Conv and BASTEXT-Conv+ perform slightly better than their counterparts (BASTEXT-Avg and BASTEXT-Avg+).
-These results indicate that considering the order of words in texts can improve the representations.
+\textbf{Impact of the Text Encoder model.} From Table \ref{tab:next_product_warm_start} and \ref{tab:next_product_cold_start} we can observe that BASTEXT-Conv and BASTEXT-Conv+ slightly perform better than their counterparts (BASTEXT-Avg and BASTEXT-Avg+).
+This indicates that taking into account the order of words in texts can improve the representations.
 However, such minor improvements suggest that using the MoV-based text encoder is also effective, given that its complexity is cheaper than a CNN.

-\textbf{Impact of the pretrained word vectors.} One advantage of BASTEXT is that it can use the pretrained word embedding vectors as its input.
-Thus, we can study the impact of using pretrained word embedding vectors on the performance of BASTEXT, and to this end we use the pretrained vectors of GloVe \cite{pennington2014glove}.
+\textbf{Impact of the pre-trained word vectors.} One advantage of BASTEXT is that it can use the pre-trained word embedding vectors as its input.
+Thus, we can study the impact of using pre-trained word embedding vectors on the performance of BASTEXT.
+Here, we use the pre-trained vectors of GloVe \cite{pennington2014glove}.